nav-codec/speech2face/README.md

 ## Important note

-Notice that this repo is a preliminary work before our [Wav2Pix](https://github.com/imatge-upc/wav2pix) ICASSP 2019.
-You would probably want to check that other repo, as it is more mature and stable than this one.
+Notice that this repo is a preliminary work before our [Wav2Pix](https://imatge-upc.github.io/wav2pix/) paper in ICASSP 2019.
+You probably want to check that other repo instead, as it is more mature and stable than this one.

 ## Introduction